 Understanding the Health Risks Posed by Algal Blooms

-A UT Health Austin neurologist explains how toxins from algae, such as those found in Lady Bird Lake and Lake Austin this summer, can harm you and your pets
+UT Health Austin neurologist explains how toxins from algae in waterways can be harmful to you and your pets

 Reviewed by: David Paydarfar, MD